Envirocentre Winter Cycling Guide

 Burlington, a Bicycle-friendly Community

-In 2012, the City of Burlington became a Bicycle-Friendly Community, receiving a bronze rating by the Share the Road Cycling Coalition.
+In 2016, the City of Burlington became a Bicycle-Friendly Community, receiving a silver rating by the Share the Road Cycling Coalition.

 Currently, the city offers the following cycling infrastructure: